awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 ### Setting replication filtering parameters for Aurora MySQL<a name="AuroraMySQL.Replication.Filters.Configuring"></a>

-To configure replication filters, set the following replication filtering parameters on the read replica:
+To configure replication filters, set the following replication filtering parameters on the Aurora read replica:
 + `binlog-do-db` – Replicate changes to the specified binary logs\.
 When you set this parameter for a read replica, only the binary logs specified in the parameter are replicated\.
 + `binlog-ignore-db` – Don't replicate changes to the specified binary logs\.
 When the `binlog-do-db` parameter is set for a read replica, this parameter isn't evaluated\.
 + `replicate-do-db` – Replicate changes to the specified databases\.
 When you set this parameter for a read replica, only the databases specified in the parameter are replicated\.